marionettejs/backbone.marionette/docs/marionette.region.md

 ## Defining An Application Region

-Regions can be added to the application by calling the `addRegions` method on your application instance.
+You can add regions to your applications by calling the `addRegions` method on your application instance.
 This method expects a single hash parameter, with named regions and either jQuery selectors or `Region` objects.
 You may call this method as many times as you like, and it will continue adding regions